How to use ChatGPT for business: the operator setup guide

 Step 1: Identify the right workflow

-Which one has the highest volume and the most consistent pattern?
+Before touching ChatGPT, answer three questions.
+First, what does your team do repeatedly that involves reading or writing?
+Email responses, lead qualification, booking coordination, proposal drafting, customer service replies, meeting summaries, CRM updates, social content.
+List every task that involves language.
+Second, which one has the highest volume and the most consistent pattern?
 The best ChatGPT workflows are high-volume and structured.
-"Respond to every inbound enquiry" is a good candidate because it happens 15 to 50 times per day and follows a pattern.
-"Decide our annual strategy" is not a good candidate because it happens once and requires judgment.
+"Respond to every inbound inquiry" is a strong candidate because it happens 15 to 50 times a day and follows a pattern.
+"Decide our annual strategy" is a poor one because it happens once and demands judgement.
+Third, where is the bottleneck?
+Where does work pile up, where are response times slowest, where does the team spend the most time on tasks that feel like they should take less?
+That is your first workflow.

 Step 2: Build the system prompt

-The system prompt is the single most important investment in the entire ChatGPT setup.
-A good system prompt produces consistently useful output.
+The system prompt is the single most important investment in the entire setup.
+A good one produces consistently useful output.
 A bad one produces consistently generic output that needs more editing than writing from scratch.
+A business system prompt has five elements, and skipping any of them is where most projects go wrong.

 Persona.
 Who ChatGPT is acting as, in enough detail to produce on-brand output.
 Not "You are a helpful assistant."
-"You are [Name], [Title] at [Company], responding to an inbound enquiry from a potential client.
+Instead: "You are [Name], [Title] at [Company], responding to an inbound inquiry from a potential client.
 Your company does [brief description].
 Your tone is direct, warm, and operator-led.
 You never use corporate jargon."

 Business context.
 What the business does, the service tiers and their pricing, the typical client profile, the key differentiators, and the 10 most common questions with accurate answers to each.
 This is the knowledge base.
 Without it, ChatGPT makes things up.